Skip to content

 AI-driven invoice automation covers the full billing lifecycle: generating invoices from project data or time logs, sending them on schedule, following up on late payments, and reconciling incoming payments against open receivables.
 The system reads your contracts, interprets delivery milestones, and produces compliant EHF (Elektronisk HandelsFormat) invoices suitable for both private clients and Norwegian public sector customers.

 Modern solutions connect directly to accounting platforms such as Fiken, Tripletex, and Visma eAccounting, meaning data flows without manual re-entry.
 When a payment arrives, the system matches it to the correct invoice, updates the ledger, and marks the task closed.
+This is the foundation of modern automated digital invoice handling.

 Why Manual Invoicing Is Costing You More Than You Think